martindstone/pagerduty-cli/docs/auth.md

   $ pd auth add

 FLAGS
   -a, --alias=<value>          The alias to use for this token.
-Defaults to the name of the PD subdomain -d, --[no-]default   Use this token as the default for all PD commands -h, --help           Show CLI help.
+Defaults to the name of the PD subdomain -d, --[no-]default           Use this token as the default for all PD commands -e, --expires_at=<value>     Expiration date for token.
+Required if using --refresh_token -h, --help                   Show CLI help.
-  -t, --token=<value>  A PagerDuty API token
+  -r, --refresh_token=<value>  OAuth2 refresh token
-  --debug              Print REST API call debug logs
+  -t, --token=<value>          A PagerDuty API token --debug                      Print REST API call debug logs

 DESCRIPTION
   Add an authenticated PagerDuty domain